botpress/readme/docs/Get Started/welcome-to-botpress.md

 > 🚧 Under construction
 >
 > We're currently re-building the Botpress documentation from the ground up, so it's even easier to find the help you need!
+>
-Be sure to check in regularly for updates, new guides, and improved content.
-You can also leave feedback at the bottom of any page.
+> Be sure to check in regularly for updates, new guides, and improved content.
+You can also leave us feedback at the bottom of any page.

 # Quick Start